View All Webcasts

 Organ Recitals

-During the Michaelmas Term 2025, organ recitals will take place on Mondays at 21:00 GMT (term-time only) and last for about 35 minutes.
+During Trinity Term 2026, organ recitals will take place on Thursdays at 13:15 BST (term-time only) and last for about 35 minutes.

 Entry is free via Holywell Street and the recitals are livestreamed on YouTube: please click here to view.

-The Michaelmas season features distinguished visiting organists as well as New College's organists and organ scholars.
+The Trinity Term season features distinguished visiting organists as well as New College's organists and organ scholars.

 Programme